felipethome/react-inline-transition-group/README.md

 ------------ | -------------
 **component** | String.
 The component that will wrap all the children.
 Default: `div`.
 **chindrenStyles** | Object.
 This object has the properties: `base`, `appear`, `enter` and `leave`.
 Each of these properties is another object containing the styles for the respective phase.
 The `base` styles are applied to all children in all phases.
 **onPhaseStart** | Function.
-Callback that will be called with the current phase (`appear`, `enter` or `leave`) and the child `id` when the phase begins in this order.
+Callback that will be called with the current phase (`appear`, `enter` or `leave`) and the child `id` when the phase begins, in this order.
 **onPhaseEnd** | Function.
-Callback that will be called with the current phase (`appear`, `enter` or `leave`) and the child `id` when the phase ends in this order.
+Callback that will be called with the current phase (`appear`, `enter` or `leave`) and the child `id` when the phase ends, in this order.

 ### Notes

 1. You can pass an `id` property to your children components and the callback will be called with it so you know exactly for which child the event happened.
 This `id` is optional.

-2. The `onPhaseStart` callbacks will be called sooner a node is being added or removed to/from the group.
-If you have a delay in your CSS transition the component will not wait until the delay is complete to call the callbacks.
+2. The `onPhaseStart` callback will be called sooner a node is being added or removed to/from the group.
+If you have a delay in your CSS transition the component will not wait until the delay is complete to call the callback.

-3. The `onPhaseEnd` callbacks will be called when the longest transition time (delay + duration) completes.
+3. The `onPhaseEnd` callback will be called when the longest transition time (delay + duration) completes.
 Notice that if a transition is interrupted this callback will not be called.

 ## What is meant by phase